ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-2.md

 <div class="sow-comment">The remaining parts of the SoW define the actual work to be done.</div>

+A design document will be created to guide the development phase.
+The design document will include:

 - User Stories and Wireframes will be completed for all pages in the v1.0 release.
 For each page, a summary of the page will be provided, a wireframe, and acceptance criteria will be drafted.
 The v1.0 release will include all pages developed in this deliverable and no more.
 - Brand Style Sheet will include a color wheel, logo, font style, buttons, tables, etc.
 - The data design will support the user stories and wireframes.
 The API will be created to provide the front-end access to our database.